shahdat45ict/ContactEntrySystem/README.md

 You can also build and run the projects with *Visual Studio 2019* or *Visual Studio Code*.

 ## Storage
-To minimize runtime dependencies the emmbaded NoSQL database [LiteDb](https://www.litedb.org/) has been used for data storage.
+To minimize runtime dependencies, emmbaded NoSQL database [LiteDb](https://www.litedb.org/) has been used for data storage.
 You can update database from  **LiteDbOptions** section under the **appsettings.json** file.

 Thank you for your time